vercel/next.js/examples/with-ts-node/README.md

 # Custom server with fully TypeScript + ts-node example (without babel and tsc), require next js 7+

+The example shows how you can use [TypeScript](https://typescriptlang.com) on both the server and the client while using [Nodemon](https://nodemon.io/) to live reload the server code without affecting the Next.js universal code.
+Server entry point is `server/index.ts` in development and production.

 ## How to use

 ### Using `create-next-app`